sureshdotariya/alexa-birthday-remainder/privacy.md

 <b>Security Guidelines</b>

 We take precautionary steps to protect your personal information.
-When you submit sensitive information via the Alexa Skill, your information is protected both online and offline.
+When you submit sensitive information via the Alexa Skill, your information is stored in the AWS Database server and protected both online and offline.

-Wherever we collect sensitive information, that information is encrypted and transmitted to us in a secure way.
+Wherever we collect sensitive information, that information is encrypted and transmitted to us in a secure way using HTTPS protocol.
 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.